terrierscript/grunt-lineending/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
  * 2013-05-22   v0.1.1   Removed console.log statement in lineEnding function to clean up output.
 Changed double quotes to single quotes for consistency.
 Added Travis-CI.
 Updated README.md.
+Added new test.
+Added `.jshint`.
+Added `.gitignore`.
  * 2013-03-16   v0.1.0   Initial release.